HITEC Announces New Chairman And Board Members

 Article Rating:

-SILICON VALLEY, Calif., Jan.
-17, 2019 /PRNewswire/ -- Guillermo Diaz Jr., SVP and Chief Information Officer (CIO) for Cisco, has been elected Chairman of the Hispanic Information Technology Executive Council (HITEC) Board of Directors.
+SAN JOSE, Calif., Jan.
+18, 2019 /PRNewswire/ -- Guillermo Diaz Jr., SVP and Chief Information Officer (CIO) for Cisco, has been elected Chairman of the Hispanic Information Technology Executive Council (HITEC) Board of Directors.
 Diaz succeeds Alberto Yépez, who has served as Chairman of the organization since 2008.
 Yépez has been named Chairman Emeritus in recognition for his distinguished service and critical role in growing the organization.

 "I am excited to have the confidence of my colleagues on the board.
 I look forward to working with our board, our team and our partners to help grow HITEC's impact and influence," Diaz said.
 "We remain committed to being the leading organization for Hispanics in technology and innovation and to helping build the next generation of Hispanic technology leaders."

-Rosa Ramos-Kwok, Managing Director for JP Morgan Chase will serve as HITEC's Vice Chair.
+Rosa Ramos-Kwok, Managing Director for JPMorgan Chase & Co. will serve as HITEC's Vice Chair.
 Miriam Hernandez-Kakol, Partner & Customer and Operations Global Leader for KPMG, LLP will serve as HITEC's board Secretary and Darrell Higueros, CEO of Next Generation Inc. will continue to serve as HITEC's Treasurer.

 "I have been honored to serve as Chairman of HITEC and I'm happy to say that because of the commitment and active involvement of our members, corporate partners and advocates, HITEC has been 'built to last' and that our motto of pushing up and pulling up summarizes our key tenant of service to our community," Yépez said.
 "I'm confident that Guillermo and the board will lead HITEC into the organization's next phase of growth and I look forward to continuing to be actively involved in HITEC.
 Our time has come."